 Do&Co built their name as gourmet caterers of some distinction, so you should not be short of decent gastronomic opportunities (the top floor is a Do&Co restaurant).

 The hotel occupies part of the Haas house, a very distinctive post-modern building designed by the renowned architect, Hans Hollein.
-Its appearance in the historical centre of Vienna sparked some debate at the time.
+Its appearance in the historical centre of Vienna sparked some robust debate at the time.
 The façade is notable for the mirrored images of the cathedral opposite.

 Hotel Kaiserin Elisabeth